Kurama622/llm.nvim/README.md

 > [!IMPORTANT]
 > This is a universal plugin for a large language model (LLM), designed to enable users to interact with LLM within neovim.
 >
-> You can customize any LLM you wish to use.
+> You can customize any LLM (such as glm, kimi) you wish to use.
+>
+> You can customize some useful tools to complete your tasks more effectively.
 >
 > Finally, and most importantly, you can use various free models (whether provided by Cloudflare or others).